 - Avoid leaving plugs and appliances on standby.

 - Avoid having bonfires.
 If you have to, only burn dry material and never burn household waste, especially plastic, rubber, foam or paint.
-Further information on bonfires can be found here.
+More advice about bonfires is available.

 - If your home is heated using solid fuel, use a DEFRA approved fuel and appliance.
-Further information on reducing emissions from solid fuel burning can be found here.
+More information on reducing emissions from solid fuel burning is available.

 - Do not burn household waste; fumes and smoke can be toxic and emit harmful pollutants.
 Alternatives include:

 - Home Composting: